PLCoster/ubc_htc1_space_invaders/README.md

 Once the `Game` state is updated, the new scene is rendered by `to-draw` calling `render`, which renders the 'Tank`, then 'Missiles' and finally 'Invaders' onto the game background.

-The `on-key` function calls `handle-key` which:
+The `on-key` function calls `handle-key` to handle any user keyboard input, which:

 - checks if the left or right arrow key is pressed, and will update the tanks direction if so (`update-tank-direction`)
-- checks if the spacebar is pressed, and if so, spawns a new missile at the current `Tank` position.
+- checks if the spacebar is pressed, and if so, spawns a new missile at the current `Tank` position (`add-missile`)

-On each tick `stop-when` calls `game-over?` which checks if any `Invader` has reached the bottom of the screen, if it has then the game should end.
+On each tick `stop-when` calls `game-over?` which checks if any `Invader` has reached the bottom of the screen, if this is the case then the game ends.

 ### Specification